ArnoGeukens/DnD-Lore/Obsidian/Vanistra/Soroboros.md

 Looks like a coiled snake/dragon.
 Lives in Wabam the continual city, where sorcerer jail is.

+Infinite systems can draw anger?
-Manages a Self-Regulating Cosmic Defense against Soroboros System (infinite systems).
+The goblet of folly manages a Self-Regulating Cosmic Defense against Soroboros System (infinite systems).